Tesla

 CP_a014

-Load sharing group of Wall Connectors not balancing current; app shows CP_a014 on one or more units
+The load sharing group of Wall Connectors is not balancing current; the app shows CP_a014 on one or more units.

 Load Sharing / Network Communication Fault Between Wall Connectors